Colruyt takes extra measures for respectful slaughtering

-Colruyt has imposed extra measures on slaughterhouses, in order to make sure the slaughtering process is monitored even better in the future and takes place as respectfully as possible (with as little stress and pain as possible).
-All suppliers have to comply with the measures from the FEBEV covenant.
-This means that they have to provide camera surveillance and additional controls.
-Colruyt will also have unannounced checks carried out.
+Colruyt has imposed extra measures on slaughterhouses, in order to make sure the slaughtering process is monitored even better and takes place as respectfully as possible: with as little stress and pain for the animals as possible.
+This means that the slaughterhouses, among other things, have to provide camera surveillance and additional controls, as stated by FEBEV.
+Colruyt also has unannounced checks carried out.

 Join forces with the sector to slaughter respectfully

-Stefan Goethaert, Director of Colruyt Group Fine Food explains the initiative: “In the past we already took quite a few measures for more animal well-being.
-Recent events showed us however that the slaughtering process does not always proceed correctly and that more measures are needed.
+Stefan Goethaert, director of Colruyt Group Fine Food explains the initiative: “In the past we already took quite a few measures for more animal well-being.
+The events in 2017 showed us however that the slaughtering process does not always proceed correctly and that more measures are needed.
 To us it is clear what we want: handle animals with respect throughout the chain process.
 This is a learning process, step by step.
 First with our own suppliers and wider with the sector and the competent authorities.
-Our goal is not to take over from the authorities, nor to criticize them.
-We are merely convinced we can and must take a few steps but that we can only make a real difference if we do it together.”
+Our goal is not to take over from the authorities.
+However, we had to take steps and are convinced that we can only really make a difference if we work together.”